DeviprasadShetty9833/DSA_in_C_Tutorial/README.md

 <table>
 <tr><td>

-<br> ▶️ A data structure is a way of organizing and storing data so that it can be accessed and worked with efciently.
+<br> ▶️ A Data Structure is a way of organizing and storing data so that it can be accessed and worked with efciently.
 <br> ▶️ They determine the organization of data, the operations that can be performed on the data, and the efficiency of these operations.

 <br> ![1.1](https://img.shields.io/badge/_1.1_-Importance%20of%20Data%20Structures-000080?style=for-the-badge&logo=C&logoColor=white)